-17.2.18 Fire Protection
+C. Fire Protection

-Consult with MAA OAT at concept design phase to determine required level of fire protection.
-Generally, a Pre-Action system shall be installed serving the room.
+Consult with MAA OT at concept design phase to determine required level of fire protection.
+Pre-Action system shall not be installed in the room it serves.
 The location of the Pre-Action Fire Alarm Control Panel shall be located in a nearby room, but not within the same room it serves.